November 30, 2020

 Who Takes Care of a Caregiver?

-Written by Lisa L., Brains for the Cure Caregiver Ambassador
+Written by Lisa L., Caregiver to husband

 I was thrown into the role of caregiver when my husband, Jon, was diagnosed with a glioblastoma.
 I took on the responsibilities whole-heartedly because had the situation been reversed, I know he would have done the very same for me.
 I wanted to be the best care partner possible, but that was hampered because it was impossible to make caregiving routine.
 Caring for a cancer patient is complicated and unpredictable.